Otaibah

-The Otaibah (عتيبة, also spelled Otaiba, Utaybah) is one of the biggest Arab tribes originating in the Arabian Peninsula.
-Their distribution spans throughout Saudi Arabia, especially in Najd. and the Middle East.
+The Otaibah (عتيبة, also spelled Otaiba, Utaybah) is one of the biggest Arabian tribes originating in the Arabian Peninsula.
+Their distribution spans throughout Saudi Arabia, especially in Najd and Hejaz. and the Middle East.
 The Otaibah are descended from the Bedouin.
 They trace back to the Mudar family and belong to the Qays ʿAylān confederacy through its previous name, Hawazin.